-- ROUTINE orders are to be made using the Pathology Supplies Order Form or email your order to pathologysupplies@mkuh.nhs.uk.
-These orders will be dispatched within two working days (Monday to Friday). - URGENT orders (not multiple stock requests) can be made by telephoning 01908 995793 or extension 85793 and leaving a message.
-Please note, this telephone is not staffed and the orders will be dispatched the next working day (Monday to Friday).

-Page 12 of 131 Author J Dixon / POT Approved by: HODs Document Reference: PDUSERHBK Version 21 24-hour urine containers are ordered by telephoning 01908 995768 or extension 85768.
-You will need to specify if a plain or acidified container is required.
-If this is unknown the test required must be stated.
-A patients name must be given for any requested acidified container.
-The orders will be dispatched the next working day (Monday to Friday).
+- Routine Use the Pathology Supplies Order Form or email orders to Pathologysupplies@mkuh.nhs.uk.
+These orders will be dispatched within two working days. - Urgent orders can be made by telephoning 01908 995793 or extension 85793 and leaving a message.
+Please note, this telephone is not staffed, and orders will be dispatched the next working day. - 24-hour urine containers are ordered by telephoning 01908 995768 or extension 85768.
+The container type must be stated, either plain or acidified.
+If this is unknown the test type must be given A patient's name must be given for any requested acidified container.
+The orders will be dispatched the next working day.

-The Pathology Porters will deliver within the hospital and the Hospital Transport will deliver to the GP Practices.
+Pathology Porters will deliver supplies within the hospital.
+Hospital Transport will deliver to the GP Practices.